 My wife, Elaine, and I were invited to Haiti in 1998 by Nicole Dieudonne.
 We felt God's call to become involved in the Lifeline orphanage work.
 In 2004 Haiti Lifeline Ministries was formed into a 501(c)(3) charitable support organization for the orphanage.
 I have served on the HLM Board over these years.
 We have been married 47 years and have been blessed with two children, Jason and Stephanie.
 We also have two grandchildren, Jackson and Hayden.

-I started traveling to Haiti in 1985 with the Church of the Nazarene to build churches in remote locations.
-In 2000, I visited Lifeline for the first time and in 2010 I helped lead the first team that traveled to Lifeline and put the roof on the warehouse.
+I started traveling to Haiti in 1985 to build churches in remote locations and was on the first team from Kansas that came to Lifeline in 2000.
+In 2010, I co-lead the team that put the roof on the small warehouse and was there during the earthquake.
 A few years later, I helped form Haiti Lifeline Ministries with John Ratzlaff.
-I continue to travel, because God put a love in my heart for the people of Haiti.
+I continue to travel because God put a love in my heart for the people of Haiti.
 I can't do anything about it except keep going back and doing what I can.

 I went to Haiti for the first time, in 2011, against my will.
 God grabbed ahold of my heart and nearly demanded that I get involved.
 Sara and I started fundraising for the organization and we immediately found that “where your money is, there will your heart be also”.
 In Fall 2011, I was honored to be asked to join the board as Treasurer.
 I’ve been married since July 17, 1999 to the love of my life Sara.
 We’ve been blessed with 5 beautiful daughters, the 5th being adopted from Haiti.